Why Tiger Grass, or Centella Asiatica, Is a Skin-Care Ingredient to Keep on Your Radar

-“Tiger grass” may sound like something straight out of the jungle, but it’s actually an ingredient that’s making its way into all sorts of skin care products.
-If you haven’t heard the name tiger grass—or centella asiatica, as it’s also known—uttered before, chances are you will soon.
-The ingredient is only rising in popularity, despite many not knowing quite what it is yet.
-That’s where we can help.
-Read on to find out what tiger grass is, and why you want to give it a spot in your skin care routine.
+“Tiger grass” may sound like something straight out of the jungle, but it’s actually an ingredient that’s making its way into all sorts of skin-care products.
+If you haven’t heard of it, chances are you will soon.
+The ingredient, also known as centella asiatica, is rising in popularity and we’re fully on board.
+Ahead, find out what tiger grass is and why you’ll want to give it a spot in your skin-care routine.

 What Is “Tiger Grass”?

-You already know that tiger grass is one in the same as centella asiatica, but that doesn’t answer the question of what tiger grass actually is.
-According to the National Center for Biotechnology Information (NCBI), centella asiatica is a medicinal plant that has been widely used in the East and has recently started to gain traction in the West.
-The NCBI also reports that centella asiatica has been referred to as a “panacea”, as well as a “miracle elixir of life” for thousands of years.
-Intrigued yet?
+According to the National Center for Biotechnology Information (NCBI), tiger grass or centella asiatica is a medicinal plant that has long been widely used in the East and has recently started to gain traction in the West.
+The NCBI also reports that centella asiatica has been referred to as a “panacea,” as well as a “miracle elixir of life,” for thousands of years.

-Centella asiatica is most well-known for its wound healing abilities.
+Centella asiatica is most well-known for its wound-healing abilities.
 In fact, legend has it that centella asiatica got its nickname of “tiger grass” from tigers that would roll around in the plant after battle in an effort to soothe their wounds.
-While we can’t confirm the legitimacy of that tale, the NCBI does state that centella asiatica has traditionally been recommended for wounds, with increasingly supportive research for these claims.
-The NCBI also states that centella asiatica has been used to address a wide range of dry-skin related conditions thanks to its ability to improve skin hydration, and that it’s a suitable ingredient for anti-aging formulations.
+While we can’t confirm the legitimacy of that tale, the NCBI does state that centella asiatica has traditionally been recommended for wounds.
+Additionally, the NCBI also states that centella asiatica has been used to address a wide-range of dry skin-related conditions thanks to its ability to improve skin hydration and that it’s a suitable ingredient for anti-aging formulations.